kasvtv/steam_deck_overwrite_trigger_cal/README.md

 ## FAQ

-### Can I also use something like this to reduce my deadzone of my thumbsticks?
+### Can I also use something like this to reduce the deadzone of my thumbsticks?
-The deadzones on the thumbsticks are indeed pretty large, and not configurable.
+The deadzones on the thumbsticks are indeed larger than necessary, and Valve doesn't let the user edit them.
 Fun fact, the thumbstick deadzone calibration options in Settings -> Controller -> Calibration & Advanced Settings do absolutely nothing!
-Unfortunately, they were hardcoded into Steam Input at some point (you can read more about it [here](https://www.reddit.com/r/SteamDeck/comments/t4o91g/valves_response_on_my_stick_driftdeadzone_ticket/)) and not set by the firmware.
-I fully agree with you that the dead zones on the thumbsticks should be modifyable by the user.
-They are set larger than necessary and that's really a detriment to how responsive they can feel.
+They were hardcoded into Steam Input at some point (you can read more about that [here](https://www.reddit.com/r/SteamDeck/comments/t4o91g/valves_response_on_my_stick_driftdeadzone_ticket/)) and not set by the firmware.
+I fully agree with you that the dead zones on the thumbsticks should be modifiable by the user.
+Currently, it's a real detriment to how responsive the controls feel.
 Please leave a comment on my [feature request]() on the Steam Forums to make this happen!
+Unfortunately, because they aren't set by the firmware, but part of Steam Input, this tool can not help this issue.

 ### Can this damage my Steam Deck?
 Not likely.
-All this application does is reuse the existing libraries on the Steam deck to call the `trigger_set_cal` from the `controller_if` module.
-The triggers also don't cause a mouse click in Desktop mode unless they're pressed in pretty far, so even if you go a little bit too far, you can still click stuff just as easily in Desktop mode.
-If you go way too far (which won't happen if you slowly increase the values in steps of 20), you may have to use an external mouse/keyboard connected through a USB HUB (and maybe even open up the Deck to physically unplug the triggers temporarily) to fix things.
+All this application does is reuse the existing libraries on the Steam deck to call the `trigger_set_cal` function from the `controller_if` module.
+The triggers also don't cause a mouse click in Desktop mode unless they're pressed in pretty far, so even if you set the MAX values a little bit too high, you can still click stuff just fine in Desktop mode.
+If you go way too high on the MAX values (which won't happen if you slowly increase the values in steps of 20), you may have to use an external mouse/keyboard connected through a USB HUB (and maybe even open up the Deck to physically unplug the triggers temporarily) to fix things.
 To reset your calibration values back to factory settings, follow [this guide](https://www.ifixit.com/Guide/How+to+Calibrate+Steam+Deck+Triggers/150411).

 ### Can I use your code to make alterations, or compile from source?
 Yes.
 See [this page for instructions](https://github.com/kasvtv/steam_deck_overwrite_trigger_cal/blob/master/CONTRIBUTING.md)